audreyemmely/rock-paper-scissors/README.md

 ### client.py

 ### game.py
+In this file we take the player's choice and decide based on the rules who will be the winner/loser of the play, if it is not a tie.

 ### network.py
 It's a basic class capable of connecting to the server and sending/receiving information about the state of the player.